DoomDuck/BepoDepo/README.md

 # BépoDépo
-BÉPOÈDLJZWÇAUIE,CTSRNMÀYX.K'QGHFÊ

-This project is here to provide useful to games to enhance your typing capabilities.
+BépoDépo is a program that provides useful games to enhance your typing capabilities with your friends.

-But as you may have noticed the project is quite empty.
-So come back latter if you want ;)
+As you may have noticed the project is still WIP.
+Come back later if you want! ;)